 Pierre Roman Twitter | LinkedIn

-Windows Deployment Services (WDS) provided with Microsoft's Windows Server offering enables IT professionals to deploy Windows operating systems via a network-based installation.
+Windows Deployment Services (WDS), a service found in Microsoft's Windows Server 2012 R2 offering, enables IT professionals with the ability to deploy Windows operating systems via a network-based installation.
 This negates the need to install each operating system directly from installation media, such as a USB drive or DVD.
 Windows Deployment Services provides the following benefits to IT professionals: